gemc/docs/webPage/source/contributing.rst

 Ok, so we have a great feature idea (or we found a bug), we opened an issue to check with the author, and they signed off on it.
 Whoo!
 Time to get to coding.
 First thing you do is create a fork, that is a copy of the main repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project.
+Forking the repository allows you to freely experiment with changes without affecting the original project.